 It is like, you might be doing some work.
 But if your mom calls you, you should respond to it first.
 Do the tasks and then get back to your work.
 It is a kind of interruption for you.
 The same happens in PS2 devices.

-Thus, PS2 are theoretically quicker if compared to its USB counterparts.
-The question might come, about interrupts might slow down the processor.
+Thus, PS2 is theoretically quicker if compared to its USB counterparts.
+The question might come to your mind, shouldn’t interruptions slow down the processor?
 But that doesn’t happen.
 Systems being very fast nowadays, the interrupts causing slowdowns are hardly noticeable.